 If you are scuba certified and want to dive, the cenotes book your dive early because the excellent guides will fill up fast.
 Our guide at Explorer Divers was beyond amazing!
 He speaks English and Spanish ( which we found out wasn’t very common) making it very easy to understand the directions for the dive.
 I have nothing but wonderful things to say about him.

 And for the nature lovers…

 If you love nature and don’t have anything against boats you can spend a few hours touring the Celeston National Park.
 You can take in all the wild life including getting up close and personal with pink flamingos. ( This was my mothers favorite)

 Depending on the tour you choose you might also side track into the mangroves for a bit of extra site seeing.

 Culture ( and a little shopping)

-If you’re into really experiencing the Mexican culture take a stroll around Merida’s plaza grande.
-Not only will you score very awesome hand made trinkets, you’ll also have a chance to catch a street show or two.
-There’s always something going on there just ask around and the locals will be happy to tell you all about it!
+If you’re into actually experiencing the Mexican culture, take a stroll around Merida’s Plaza Grande.
+Not only will you score very awesome hand made trinkets, but you’ll also have a chance to catch a street show or two.
+There’s always something going on there just ask around, and the locals will be happy to tell you all about it!

 Calling all foodies!

 If you are like us, you’re against eating anything you can get back home while you’re traveling.
-There are tons of places to try a wide variety of traditional and non traditional food.
+There are tons of places to try a wide variety of traditional and nontraditional food.
 I gotta tell ya, with an exception of that brief moment they had me convinced I was eating tongue tacos everything we tried was awesome.
-I think I gained ten pounds on this trip but i was totally worth it.
+I think I gained ten pounds on this trip, but it was totally worth it.